Arnaud Nordin

-Arnaud Dominique Nordin (born 17 June 1998) is a French professional footballer who plays as a forward or winger for club Mainz 05.
+Arnaud Dominique Nordin (born 17 June 1998) is a French professional footballer who plays as a forward or winger for club Rennes.

 Club career

 Nordin is a youth exponent from Saint-Étienne.
 He made his Ligue 1 debut on 25 September 2016 against Lille.

 On 13 June 2022, Nordin signed a pre-contract agreement to join Ligue 1 side Montpellier upon the expiration of his Saint-Étienne contract on 1 July 2022.
 He chose the number 7 shirt at the club.

 On 28 January 2025, Nordin moved to Germany and signed a three-and-a-half-year contract with Mainz 05.
 A transfer fee of €1 million was reported.

+On 2 February 2026, Nordin returned to Ligue 1, joining Stade Rennais on loan from FSV Mainz 05 for the remainder of the season, after having struggled for consistent playing time in the Bundesliga.

 Personal life

 Nordin was born in metropolitan France and is of Martiniquais and Malagasy descent.